plone/documentation/docs/developer-guide/create-control-panel.md

 </configure>
 ```

-#### 3. Add the Control Panel Entry
+### Add the control panel entry

-Create a controlpanel.xml in your package's GenericSetup profile to add your control panel to the Plone control panel listing:
+Create a {file}`mypackage/profiles/default/controlpanel.xml` in your package's GenericSetup profile with the following content to add your control panel to the Plone control panel listing.

 ```xml
 <!-- mypackage/profiles/default/controlpanel.xml -->